Fahed Boodai: Awards and recognition

 In October 2011, Boodai was recognised as one of the top 40 under 40 up-and-coming real estate superstars by Real Estate Forum.

 Boodai was presented with the Award for Business at the first Arabian Business London Awards in 2019.

 Personal life

-Boodai is married to Sheikha Al-Zain Sabah Al-Naser Al-Sabah, who is the ambassador of Kuwait to the United States as of March 2023.
+Boodai is married to Sheikha Al-Zain Sabah Al-Naser Al-Sabah, who assumed office as the ambassador of Kuwait to the United States in March 2023.
 The couple have three children.